c4ke2/c4ke2.github.io/src/book_trailer.md

 <img src="./img/writing/scene1.PNG" alt="broken forest" width=75%/>
 </p>

 The strange creatures in the first scene use the model and animations of some oddly shaped and scaled cartoon dragon models.
-The sparkly apperance is a shader I created myself.
+The sparkly appearance is a shader I created myself.
 The aim for this was to find the weirdest shaped models I could so that the creatures do not resemble any known animal.
 The goal was for the viewer to squint and guess at what they were looking at, rather than going "That's a sparkly fox."